-The combination of courses in the programme is intended to give students a background that make them successful in their future careers.
+The combination of courses in the programme is intended to give students a strong background in theoretical and applied economics and the basics in business administration that make them successful in their future careers.
 All programme students study at least 30 credits in mathematics, statistics and econometrics.
 This gives the students a solid basis for data processing and data handling.
 It also provides the students with knowledge and tools used for analysing and interpreting data.
 More important, it gives the students skills that are highly valuable for future employers.
 It is becoming more and more important in the labour market not only to be able to provide statistical measures to describe the firm/organization/municipality/country, but also to analyse the statistics and make accurate conclusions and suggestions based on the material.